binary-com/daily-report/_posts/en/2018-10-03-Euro-Rebounds-as-Italy-Concerns-Pass-03-Oct-18.md

 ---
 ## Morning Report: 07.00 London

 The EUR/USD is rebounding off support around 1.1550 as Italy concerns ease.
 This reverses yesterday’s losses which marked five days of losses.
-The EUR/GBP is also on the rise, building on yesterday’s losses as Brexit concerns slow down the pound.
+The EUR/GBP is also on the rise, building on yesterday’s gains as Brexit concerns slow down the pound.
 The EUR/CHF is also making gains this morning and is heading for its highest closing high since August.
 The EUR/JPY is also reversing recent losses as support around 131.00 holds.

 The GBP/USD is also making gains following yesterday’s failure of 1.3000, with support now becoming resistance.